pedrolmcastro/collections/README.md

 # Collections

-Collections is a generic data structures library for the C language with low memory overhead built using only C standard libraries for the final project of the [CS50x](https://cs50.harvard.edu/x/) curse.
-See some more about this project in this [YouTube video](https://www.youtube.com).
+Collections is a generic data structures library for the C language with low memory overhead built using only C standard libraries for the final project of the [CS50x](https://cs50.harvard.edu/x/) course.
+See some more about this project on this [YouTube video](https://www.youtube.com).

 ## Features